 Call for 2015 Pollinator Advocate and Agricultural Pollinator Conservation Awards

 Pollinator Advocates understand just how important pollinators are to food, culture, and life.
 They have taken that extra step to help out the birds, bees, butterflies, moths, and bats that support agriculture and ecosystems everywhere.
 NAPPC, through its recognition and appreciation of Pollinator Advocates, encourages their activities and hopes to catalyze future actions on behalf of pollinators.
 Each year the awards are given in Canada, the United States, and Mexico supporting all of the work that goes into protecting North American pollinator populations.
-Winners of the Pollinator Advocate Awards will be recognized at a VIP reception opening the 15th Annual North American Pollinator Protection Campaign Conference at the U.S. Department of Agriculture, Whitten Patio on Tuesday, October 21, 2014 from 6:00 pm to 8:00 pm in Washington D.C., or in their hometown if they are unable to attend.
+Winners of the Pollinator Advocate Awards will be recognized at a VIP reception opening the 15th Annual North American Pollinator Protection Campaign Conference hosted at the U.S. Department of the Interior in Washington D.C., or in their hometown if they are unable to attend.

 Nominations are due by Friday July 24th

 The Pollinator Advocate Award recognizes individuals or organizations that have contributed significantly to pollinator species protection and conservation and to public education, resulting in increased awareness of the importance of pollination.

 Click here for nomination form (US, Canada, Mexico)